Selphyl PRP Promotes

 Selphyl is the most advanced PRP isolation system available.
-Performed in a 30 minute office visit, your blood sample is drawn and the “Liquid Gold” platelet rich liquid within an advanced fibrin matrix is isolated so that the subsequent injection is concentrated providing the greatest opportunity for tissue response.
+Performed in a 30-minute med spa office visit, your blood sample is drawn and the “Liquid Gold” platelet rich liquid within an advanced fibrin matrix is isolated so that the subsequent injection is concentrated providing the greatest opportunity for tissue response.
 The small blood draw, the platelet processing, and subsequent injections are all performed during the same office session without any downtime.

-The treatment program for hair loss generally involves 3 sessions spaced 4-6 weeks apart.
-Often by the 3rd session patients will notice the effects of treatment with maximum benefit seen within 6-12 months.
-Maintenance treatments are usually recommended at 6 month intervals to maintain positive results.
+The cosmetic treatment program for hair loss generally involves 3 sessions spaced 4-6 weeks apart.
+Often by the 3rd cosmetic treatment session, patients will notice the effects of treatment with maximum benefit seen within 6-12 months.
+Maintenance cosmetic treatments are usually recommended at 6-month intervals to maintain positive results.

 What is Platelet-Rich Plasma (PRP)?